asilarslan/asilarslan.github.io/about.md

 title: About
 ---

 Hello, my name is Asil Arslan.
 I’m passionate about software engineering and android.
-I m a software engineer based near Ankara, Turkey.
+I'm build mobile application throwing in PHP, Java and Objective C into the mix.
 I like solving problems with code.
 I hope you find the content of this blog very useful.
+You can find out more about my projects and contributions at [Github](http://github.com/asilarslan) or view my CV at [StackOverflow Careers](http://careers.stackoverflow.com/asilarslan).

 ## Education
 BSc, Computer Engineering, June 2015